cap-js/docs/guides/databases-hana.md

 :::

 #### Query for Similarity
-At runtime, use SAP HANA’s built-in vector functions to search for similar items.
+At runtime, use SAP HANA's built-in vector functions to search for similar items.
 For example, find books with embeddings similar to a user question:

 ::: code-group
 ```Java [Java]